Adrilaw/OdinV4/README.md

 • Permission Issues: If you encounter permission errors, ensure you are running the commands with appropriate privileges.

+## Acknowledgements
+Thanks to the community for their support and feedback.
+For more discussions and support, visit the [XDA Forums thread](https://xdaforums.com/t/official-samsung-odin-v4-1-2-1-dc05e3ea-for-linux.4453423/).

 # License
 This project is licensed under the  [MIT License](LICENSE).
 See the LICENSE file for details.